 No age limit, but there is a minimum height requirement of 59 inches.

 Stunning views are pretty much guaranteed (the best part!).

-Donna Adinolfi is a wellness travel expert and conscious living entrepreneur committed to promoting and writing about healthy lifestyles.
+Donna Adinolfi is a wellness travel expert and solopreneur committed to promoting and writing about wellness, travel and spa.
 She is the founder/publisher of MindfulAdventures.com and previously served as Travel & Spa Editor of Balance Magazine.
 Her 30+ year career in travel also includes wellness travel planning & retreats and freelance writing/photography.
 She is based in Michigan and loves cross country road trips.